 Read each statement below and see if there is any person or situation in your life that might be similar.
-The \this\ person in the statements below could refer to one particular person in your life, or each example could represent different people.
-Respond honestly with your perspective by circling a response, and return to the lesson for a discussion by the Lesson Leader after you're done.
+The this person in the statements below could refer to one particular person in your life, or each example could represent different people.
+Respond honestly with your perspective by circling a response, and return to the lesson for a discussion with the Lesson Leader after you're done.

-Scenario Circle 1 of the 3 responses Sometimes I feel like there's constant drama and difficulty in my relationship with this person, and that I have to walk on eggshells.
-Yes / Possibly / Not applicable to anyone in my life Trying to make decisions on my own without this person's input i really tough.
-Yes / Possibly / Not applicable to anyone in my life It's just easier to let this person have their way than to stand up f what I want. for Yes / Possibly / Not applicable to anyone in my life 4.
+Sc enario Circle 1 of the 3 responses 1.
+Sometimes I feel like there's constant drama and difficulty in my relationship with this person, and that I have to walk on eggshells.
+Yes / Possibly / Not applicable to anyone in my life 2.
+Trying to make decisions on my own without this person's input is really tough.
+Yes / Possibly / Not applicable to anyone in my life 3.
+It's just easier to let this person have their way than to stand up for what I want.
+Yes / Possibly / Not applicable to anyone in my life 4.
 I have a really hard time saying "no" to this person.
 Yes / Possibly / Not applicable to anyone in my life 5.
 Sometimes I'm afraid to say "no" to this person.
 Yes / Possibly / Not applicable to anyone in my life 6.
-My family and/or friends feel like this person tries to isolate me fr everyone else. om Yes / Possibly / Not applicable to anyone in my life I have to be available by text, email or social media at all times for person, or else he/she gets really upset. this Yes / Possibly / Not applicable to anyone in my life 8.
+My family and/or friends feel like this person tries to isolate me from everyone else.
+Yes / Possibly / Not applicable to anyone in my life 7.
+I have to be available by text, email or social media at all times for this person, or else he/she gets really upset.
+Yes / Possibly / Not applicable to anyone in my life 8.
 I constantly feel guilty around this person.
 Yes / Possibly / Not applicable to anyone in my life 9.
 It's always my fault with this person.
-Yes / Possibly / Not applicable to anyone in my life I constantly feel anxious around this person, and nervous about they're going to react. how Yes / Possibly / Not applicable to anyone in my life I feel like I have to be loyal to this person, and obedient to do wh they say, no matter what.
-Yes / Possibly / Not applicable to anyone in my life 12.
-Sometimes it's exhausting trying to please this person.
+Yes / Possibly / Not applicable to anyone in my life 10.
+I constantly feel anxious around this person, and nervous about how they're going to react.
+Yes / Possibly / Not applicable to anyone in my life 11.
+I feel like I have to be loyal to this person, and obedient to do what they say, no matter what.
 Yes / Possibly / Not applicable to anyone in my life